 About 13 mi/21 km southwest of Nice, France, you'll find Antibes, a pretty beach town with the largest pleasure port in France.

 Antibes' Old Town offers a wide range of activities and many nice restaurants, galleries and clothing shops.
-Every day but Monday, vendors sell local produce and other goods at a wonderful open-air market in the Old Town.
+Tuesday-Sunday vendors sell local produce and other goods at a wonderful open-air market in the Old Town.

 Just inside Antibes' walls is the area known as Safranier and the Bastion St. Andre (an archaeological museum).
-From the harbor, Port Vauban, you can see the 16th-century Fort Carre (open year-round except Monday, Christmas, and the first day of January, May and November).
+From the harbor, Port Vauban, you can see the 16th-century Fort Carre (year-round Tuesday-Sunday).

 At the resort of Cap d'Antibes, see the Tour du Grillon Naval and Napoleonic Museum in the Sella Tower and views from the sanctuary of La Garoupe.